 READ MORE: The 10 Best Waterfalls Near Boone NC

 While most of Western North Carolina’s ski resorts are located above I-40, there are a couple of options for those visiting the southernmost reaches of the region.

 Nearby Highlands NC is a small town located just a quick day trip from Atlanta (2 hours) and Asheville (under 2 hours).

 When winter arrives, the local outdoor activities also feature a respectable ski slope.

-Located three miles east of Cashiers, Sapphire has just enough snow to help ski enthusiasts get a little action.
+Located three miles east of Cashiers NC, Sapphire has just enough snow to help ski enthusiasts get a little action.

 Sapphire Valley Ski Resort offers a 1600-foot ski slope with a 200-foot vertical drop.
 It’s also a great spot for honing your snowboarding skills.

 In addition to the ski slope, Sapphire Valley features Frozen Falls, a 500-foot snow tubing run that slides down some 60 feet in elevation.

 Then there’s a moving sidewalk to carry snow tubers back up the slope for easy access to more fun.